No. 18 Arizona State knocks off top-ranked Kansas 80-76

 The Sun Devils tried to make runs in the second half, but kept missing shots at the rim and the Jayhawks kept answering with baskets.

-Arizona State started double teaming Lawson in the second half and pulled within 67-65 on Rob Edwards' second straight 3-pointer to start its comeback.
+Arizona State started double teaming Lawson in the second half and pulled to 67-65 on Edwards' second straight 3-pointer to start its comeback.

+"They were feeling it, hitting their shots," said Kansas guard Devon Dotson, who had 14 points.
+"It just came down to mental mishaps we got caught up in."

 BIG PICTURE

-Kansas will likely drop from No. 1 in the AP Top 25 after losing its first true road game.
+Kansas will likely drop a few spots in the AP Top 25 after losing its first true road game.

 Arizona State picked up one of the biggest wins in program history with a gutty performance down the stretch.